py-pdf/pypdf/docs/meta/faq.md

 # Frequently-Asked Questions

-## How is PyPDF2 related to pyPdf?
+## How is pypdf related to PyPDF2?

-PyPDF2 is a fork from the no-longer-maintained pyPdf approved by the latter's founder.
+PyPDF2 was a fork from the original pyPdf.
+After several years, the fork was merged back into `pypdf` (now all lowercase).

 ## Which Python versions are supported?

+pypdf 3.0+ supports Python 3.6 and later.
 PyPDF2 2.0+ supports Python 3.6 and later.
 PyPDF2 1.27.10 supported Python 2.7 to 3.10.